CM points on Shimura curves via QM-equivariant isogeny volcanoes: Background

-\end{theorem} Of interest to us here, Kani says more which is relevant in the case of QM abelian surfaces with CM \cite[Thm 67]{Ka11}: fixing a $K$-CM elliptic curve $E/F$ with endomorphism ring of conductor $\ff_E$, there is a bijection
+over the base field $F$. \end{theorem} Kani in fact says more, which is relevant in the case of QM abelian surfaces with CM \cite[Thm.
+67]{Kan11}: fixing a $K$-CM elliptic curve $E/F$ with endomorphism ring of conductor $\ff_E$, there is a bijection between the set of $F$-isomorphism classes $[E']$ of elliptic curves $E'$ isogenous to $E$ with CM conductor $f_{E'} \mid f_E$, and the set of $F$-isomorphism classes of abelian surfaces $A/F$ isogenous to $E^2$ with corresponding central conductor $f_A = f_E$.
+Explicitly, this bijection sends an $F$-isomorphism class $[E']$ to the $F$-isomorphism class $[E \times E']$.